axellaffite/yoda/readme.md

 #### Step 2 - Creating the layout

-You must create a layout where you store the Day view.
+You must create a layout where you'll store the Day view.
 The Day view will expand to fit it's content so you may want to include it into a ScrollView.

 ```xml